Marcus Junius Brutus: Preparations in the East

 The senate assigned Brutus to Crete (and Cassius to Cyrene) in early August, both small and insignificant provinces with few troops.
 Later in the month, Brutus left Italy for the east.
 He was acclaimed in Greece by the younger Romans there and recruited many supporters from the young Roman aristocrats being educated in Athens.
 He discussed with the governor of Macedonia handing the province over to him; while Antony in Rome allocated the province to his brother Gaius, Brutus travelled north with an army to Macedonia, buoyed by funds collected by two outgoing quaestores at the end of the year.

-In January 43, Brutus entered Macedonia and with his army, took Antony's brother Gaius captive.
+In January 43, Brutus entered Macedonia with his army, and took Antony's brother Gaius captive.
 At the same time, the political situation in Rome turned against Antony, as Cicero was delivering his Phillipics.
 Over the next few months, Brutus spent his time in Greece building strength.
 In Italy, the senate at Cicero's urging fought against Antony at the battle of Mutina, where both consuls (Hirtius and Pansa) were killed.
-During this time, the republicans enjoyed the support of the senate, which confirmed Brutus and Cassius' commands in Macedonia and Syria, respectively.
+During this time, the republicans enjoyed the support of the senate, which confirmed Brutus and Cassius's commands in Macedonia and Syria, respectively.

 Dolabella switched sides in 43, killing Trebonius in Syria and raising an army against Cassius.
 Brutus decamped for Syria in early May, writing letters to Cicero criticising Cicero's policy to support Octavian against Antony; at the same time, the senate had declared Antony an enemy of the state.
-In late May, Lepidus (married to Brutus' half-sister) – possibly forced by his own troops – joined Antony against Cicero, Octavian, and the senate, leading Brutus to write to Cicero asking him to protect both his own and Lepidus' family.
-The next month, Brutus' wife Porcia died.
+In late May, Lepidus (married to Brutus's half-sister) – possibly forced by his own troops – joined Antony against Cicero, Octavian, and the senate, leading Brutus to write to Cicero asking him to protect both his own and Lepidus' family.
+The next month, Brutus's wife Porcia died.